Gros Ventre Fire/EMS station

-Insurance companies are increasingly reluctant to provide coverage for homes over four to ten miles or more from a fire station.
+Insurance companies are increasingly reluctant to provide coverage for homes over four to ten miles from a fire station.
 In some cases, insurers have declined to underwrite entirely.
-When written, premiums have skyrocketed over just the last few years.
+When written, premiums have skyrocketed and can be as much as twice those of a home within five miles of a station.
 Some have even been canceled, leaving residents without coverage.
-This outcome devastates our rural areas, where folks have lived for generations.

 As you can see in the top map, Station 8 represents a large gap in our community in terms of coverage for medical, fire and wildfire response time.